Dorie Greenspan's Raspberry and Meyer Lemon Squares

 Bake the lemon squares 30 minutes, rotating the pan after about 20 minutes.
 Working quickly, remove the pan from the oven and scatter the remaining raspberries over the crumbs, gently and lightly pressing them into the topping.
 Return the pan to the oven and bake for another 10 to 13 minutes.
 The filling will puff - and it should puff all the way to the center - the lemon curd will caramelize around the edges (my favorite part) and the crumbs will be golden brown.
 Transfer the pan to a cooling rack and let stand for at least 2 hours (and up to 6 hours) before cutting.

-Use the edges of the parchment paper to carefully lift the lemon squares out of the pan and set on the counter or rack.
-Invert a plate over the lemon squares and turn the plate and lemon squares over and then peel away the parchment paper.
+Turn the squares over onto a cutting board or counter, carefully peel away the parchment paper and invert the bars onto a plate so that they are rightside up.
 Using a long, slender knife, cut the cake into 12 squares, about 3 inches on a side.
 Serve now or chill - the bars are delicious at room temperature, when the crust is almost as tender as the filling, and just as good chilled, when all the elements are firm but the filling melts in your mouth.

 Dust with confectioners' sugar, if you'd like, just before serving.